DenizenScript/Denizen-Beginners-Guide/source/guides/first-steps/task-script.md

 This is just a basic example, and you'll be able to create more complicated and powerful scripts as you learn more about Denizen.

-### Completed Product

-At this point, you should have a task script that's ready to run!
-Go on, give it a try - use the `/ex run (YourTaskName)` command to run the task in-game.
-For example, the in-game command to run the above script would be `/ex run my_first_task`.

-If you see the text that you wrote for the `narrate` command, you've successfully written your first task script.
-Congratulations!

-TODO SCREENSHOT (in-game script successfully run)